Laura Fraser

 My essay, “Food for the Heart,” (Eating Well, January/February 2007) won the Bert Greene Award for Essay Writing from the International Association of Culinary Professionals (IACP.com).

-Here are a few others.
+Here are a few other articles.

 Featured Articles: